Thermalization in Kitaev's quantum double models via Tensor Network techniques: Introduction

-\begin{Theo} For any finite group $G$ and for all inverse temperature $\beta$, the spectral gap of an ergodic, translation invariant, Davies Lindbladian generator $\mathcal{L}$ associated to Kitaev's quantum double Hamiltonian $H$ of group $G$ has a uniform lower bound which is independent of the system size.
-Specifically, there exist positive constants $C$ and $\lambda(G)$, independent of $\beta$ and system size, such that

-where $\hat{g}_{\min}$ depends on the specific choice of thermal bath. \end{Theo} Note that while in principle $\hat{g}_{\min}$ could also scale with $\beta$, there are examples where it can be lower bounded by a strictly positive constant independent of the temperature.
+where $\omega$ runs over the Bohr frequencies of $H$, i.e., the differences between eigenvalues of $H$, and $S_{e,\alpha}(\omega)$ are the Fourier coefficients of $S_\alpha$ acting on edge $e$, with respect to the evolution by $H$.
+As these vanish for all values of $\omega$ outside of a finite set $\Omega$, we can without loss of generality restrict the sum to $\omega \in \Omega$.
+See Section~\ref{sec:davies-generators} for a more complete explanation of the construction.
 We state and prove the theorem for the case of a translation invariant Lindbladian for simplicity: with minor adaptations, our proof could be extended to the non translation invariant case, as long as it is possible to obtain uniform estimates on the behavior of the local generators (see Remark~\ref{rema:translation-invariance}).

+\begin{Theo} Suppose that the jump operators satisfy $\{ S_\alpha\}_\alpha' = \mathbb{C}\mathbbm{1}$, where $'$ denotes the commutator.
+Then the Davies generator $\mathcal{L}$ defined above is ergodic, and its spectral gap has a lower bound which is independent of the system size $N$.
+Specifically, there exist positive constants $C$ and $\lambda$, independent of $\beta$ and the system size, such that

+\end{Theo} The constant $\lambda$ will depend both on the group $G$ and on the choice of the jump operators $\{S_\alpha\}_\alpha$.
+Note that while in principle $\widehat{g}_{\min}$ could also scale with $\beta$, there are examples where it can be lower bounded by a strictly positive constant independent of the temperature.
+The dependence of our bound on $\beta$ is \emph{worse} than the ones obtained in the previous works for the case of an abelian group $G$ \cite{Alicki2D, Komar} (double exponential instead of exponential): we believe this dependence is an artifact of our proof and therefore is probably not optimal.